 - They do not sell any Bitcoin of their own.
 They are providing a service, as they say on their website, “You are always buying bitcoins from another individual, who is selling them.”

 - Bitstamp is one of the few exchanges which accepts debit and credit cards, in addition to bank transfer.
-They also support payments through Single Euro Payments Area (SEPA).
+They also support payments through the Single Euro Payments Area (SEPA).

 - Trading fees charged by Bitstamp are lower than most other exchanges.
-The maximum fee charged is 0.25% for trading volume of less than $20,000.
+The maximum fee charged is 0.25% for the trading volume of less than $20,000.
 The fee goes down to 0.1% for trading volumes greater than $20 million.